hyperhq/docs.hyper.sh-hyper/Introduction/faq.md

 ### General
 Q: What is Hyper_ ?
 > Hyper_ is a secure container cloud service.
-It is designed for developers to run container in production **simple and secure**.
+It is designed for developers to run container in production **Simple and Secure**.

 Q: How is Hyper_ different than typical container services?
-> **Simple, Secure, Save**!
+> **Simple and Secure**!

 > Due to the lack of necessary isolation, Linux container is considered not secure in a multi-tenant public cloud.
-As such, many container services ask users to bring their own VM cluster to deploy containers.
-However, this raises a number of management issues:
+As such, most Container-as-a-Service ask users to bring their own VM cluster to deploy containers.
+However, this approach raises a number of issues:
-> - Capacity planning & CapEx:  developers have to acquire the cluster beforehand, meaning that things will never be lean
+> - **Capacity planning & CapEx**:  developers have to reserve the VM cluster before deploying anything, meaning that they have to decide the cluster size, VM size, etc.

-> - Wasted resources: no matter how efficient the service schedules your containers, there will always be some resource sitting idle in the pool
+> - **Wasted resources**: no matter how efficient the service schedules your workload, there will always be some resource in the pool sitting idle.
+Some may want to alleviate the problem by auto-adjusting the cluster, but VM scaling is slow and painful.

-> - Over-subscribed VM size: a DB container needs a VM with big mem, and a web container needs high CPU.
-To make sure different VMs have enough capacity for various containers, developers are forced to use "Big & Tall" VMs across the entire fleet.
+> - **Over-subscribed VM size**: DB containers prefer VMs with big memory, but web containers love high CPU.
+If you provision VM based on container size, you are actually doing the scheduler's job.
+Otherwise, you will have to use "Big & Tall" VMs across the entire fleet.
-> - Slow to scale up/down: a VM typically takes minutes to provision, which makes the cluster slow to scale to handle the traffic spike

 > Hyper_, on the other hand, leverages Intel VT, the same isolation technology in VM, to isolate containers. **With the hardware-enforced isolation, containers in Hyper_ are inherently secured**.
 Without the need of VMs, cluster is gone, along with things like capacity planning, CapEx, VM bootstrapping, scheduling, COE admin, etc. Thus, Hyper_ works like "**A remote laptop with unlimited capacity**".
 Developers may launch any number of containers at any point of time, completely isolated from others, without preparing anything.